 Access to legitimate books and journal articles published on the internet can be provided with embedded links.

-Note: None of this material should be uploaded to Interact2.
+Note: None of this material should be uploaded to Interact2 - this includes PDFs.

 YouTube – Embed links to legitimate YouTube clips

-Commercial DVDs – Can be shown in class, CSU does not hold a licence to copy or communicate Commerical DVDs online.
+Commercial DVDs – Can be shown in class, Charles Sturt University does not hold a licence to copy or communicate Commerical DVDs online.

-Music – CSU holds a licence with APRA, ARIA, PPCA & AMCOS that allows music to be used for teaching provided it is copied or downloaded from legitimate sources.
-If communicated online it can only be streamed and access limited to CSU students.
+Music – Charles Sturt University holds a licence with APRA, ARIA, PPCA & AMCOS that allows music to be used for teaching provided it is copied or downloaded from legitimate sources.
+If communicated online it can only be streamed and access limited to Charles Sturt University students.

 When recording lectures academic staff may include: